Midterm election in Nevada becomes battle of the billionaires

 9. American Federation of State, County and Municipal Employees — $3.7 million

-The largest public employee trade union in the nation is also one of the biggest donors to state politics in Nevada this cycle.
+The largest public employees union in the nation is also one of the biggest donors to state politics in Nevada this cycle.

 10. National Education Association — $3.6 million